 • Clozapine (Clozaril) can cause agranulocytosis, a serious blood disorder.
 You need to have blood work done to monitor your white blood cell count.
 It can also cause seizures as well as heart and breathing problems, which can be life threatening.

 Psychotropic drugs have many interactions with other drugs, food, alcohol, and over-the-counter (OTC) products.
-Always tell your doctor and pharmacist all the medications and supplements you’re taking to avoid adverse reactions.
+Always tell your doctor and pharmacist all the medications and supplements you’re taking to help prevent adverse reactions.

 • SSRIs